-Goal 1.
+Goal 6.1.
 Provide a variety of exemplary park and recreation facilities and programming so residents of any age and ability may enjoy nature, be active, and engage with the community.

-- Consider updating the 1992 Open Space, Recreation, and Environmental Resources Plan with a Park and Recreation Needs and Capital Improvement Plan. - Continue to evaluate on a regular basis strategic upgrades, potential acquisitions (including sites that may facilitate pocket parks), ongoing maintenance, and the enhancement of existing park facilities (i.e. the installation of bathrooms and drinking water), including fully aligning facilities with the American with Disabilities Act (ADA). - Seek funding and implement the recommendations of the Randolph Woods Nature Preserve Master Site Plan and consider opportunities for further natural resource enhancements or green stormwater infrastructure at other Borough Parks. - 4.
+Consider updating the 1992 Open Space, Recreation, and Environmental Resources Plan with a Park and Recreation Needs and Capital Improvement Plan.

+Continue to evaluate on a regular basis strategic upgrades, potential acquisitions (including sites that may facilitate pocket parks), ongoing maintenance, and the enhancement of existing park facilities and equipment (i.e. the installation of bathrooms and drinking water), including the provision and alignment of facilities and equipment for people with special needs and the Americans with Disabilities Act (ADA).

+Seek funding and implement the recommendations of the Randolph Woods Nature Preserve Master Site Plan and consider opportunities for further natural resource enhancements or green stormwater infrastructure at other Borough Parks.

 Explore opportunities to institute a community garden and associated composting facility that residents may utilize to grow healthy food, provide pollinator habitat, and recycle garden waste.

-As well as public environmental educational opportunities that ideally couple with these activities. - 5.
-Evaluate opportunities for providing a dog park for Borough residents. - 6.
-Expand recreational program offerings to target seniors and adults. - 7.
-Consider partnerships with local private schools and organizations, such as Malvern Arts, to provide opportunities for indoor recreation and programming.
+Evaluate opportunities for providing a dog park for Borough residents.

+Expand recreational program offerings to target seniors and adults.

+Consider partnerships with local private schools and organizations to provide opportunities for indoor recreation and programming.

-Goal 2.
+Goal 6.2.
 Increase opportunities for non-vehicular connectivity within the Borough to its Parks and municipal amenities and facilities.